N. David Mermin

-Nathaniel David Mermin (/ˈmɜrmɪn/; born 30 March 1935) is a solid-state physicist at Cornell University best known for the eponymous Mermin–Wagner theorem, his application of the term "boojum" to superfluidity, his textbook with Neil Ashcroft on solid-state physics, and for contributions to the foundations of quantum mechanics and quantum information science.
+Nathaniel David Mermin (/ˈmɜrmɪn/; born 30 March 1935) is a solid-state physicist at Cornell University best known for the eponymous Hohenberg–Mermin–Wagner theorem, his application of the term "boojum" to superfluidity, his textbook with Neil Ashcroft on solid-state physics, and for contributions to the foundations of quantum mechanics and quantum information science.

 Education and career

 Mermin was born in 1935 in New Haven, Connecticut.
 He obtained a bachelor's degree in mathematics from Harvard University in 1956, graduating summa cum laude.
 He remained at Harvard for his graduate studies, earning a PhD in physics in 1961.
 After holding postdoctoral positions at the University of Birmingham and the University of California, San Diego, he joined the Cornell University faculty in 1964.
 He became a Cornell professor emeritus in 2006.

 Early in his career, Mermin worked in statistical physics and condensed-matter physics, including the study of matter at low temperatures, the behavior of electron gases, the classification of quasicrystals, and quantum chemistry.
 His later research contributions included work in quantum information science and the foundations of quantum mechanics.

 Mermin was the first to note how the three-particle GHZ state demonstrates that no local hidden-variable theory can explain quantum correlations, and together with Asher Peres, he introduced the "magic square" proof, another demonstration that attempting to "complete" quantum mechanics with hidden variables does not work.
+Richard Feynman described another paper by Mermin in this area as "one of the most beautiful papers in physics".
 In collaboration with Charles Bennett and Gilles Brassard, he made a significant early contribution to quantum cryptography.
-Starting in 2012, he has advocated the interpretation known as Quantum Bayesianism, or QBism.
+Starting in 2012, he has advocated the interpretation of quantum mechanics known as Quantum Bayesianism, or QBism.

 In 2003, the journal Foundations of Physics published a bibliography of Mermin's writing that included three books, 125 technical articles, 18 pedagogical articles, 21 general articles, 34 book reviews, and 24 "Reference Frame" articles from Physics Today.

 Mermin was elected a Fellow of the American Physical Society in 1969, and he was elected a member of the National Academy of Sciences in 1991.
+He was also elected a member of the American Philosophical Society in 2015.